maruseppe/CharityClient_OlympicsDataset/README.md

 # CharityClient_OlympicsDataset

+This is a peer-reviewed capstone project of the Learn SQL Basics for Data Science Specialization

 Audience_Dataset: Based on historical attendance and medals of women at the past Olympics I aim to give a non-profit organization on women-rights the tools to campaign on further women attendance at the next OG,